 A short description of the situation in the Higher Education Institution (HEI), based on elements from the application for external evaluation and on findings from the onsite visit.

-The evaluation committee discussed with three students inquiring why they decided to join Global College, follow the Diploma, describe their experiences and present to us what they liked and what they thought could be improved.
+The evaluation committee discussed with four international students inquiring why they decided to join Ctl Eurocollege, follow the Diploma, describe their experiences and present to us what they liked and what they thought could be improved.